sliang7/Data-Science-Projects/README.txt

 This is a project that I completed for my STA9797 (Advanced Data Analysis) class at Baruch College.
 I include the R code as well as the report here.
-In this project, I set out to determine which factors best determine which NBA players would win the Most Improved Player of the Year Award.
+In this project, I set out to determine which factors best predict which NBA players would win the Most Improved Player of the Year Award.
 From my analysis I concluded that of the variables I included, FantasyPTS (a metric used to indicate a player's productivity in fantasy basketball leagues) and DraftPick (the pick at which a player was drafted) were the two that were statistically significant.